clu-ling/py-processors/README.md

 # see what dependencies are originating from the first token (i.e. token 0 is the head of what?)
 deps.outgoing[0]

+# try using BioNLPProcessor
+biodoc = api.bionlp.annotate("We next considered the effect of Ras monoubiquitination on GAP-mediated hydrolysis")

+# check out the bio-specific entities
+biodoc.nes
 ```

+# I want the latest `processors-server.jar`
+In that case, take a look over [here](https:github.com/myedibleenso/processors-server).

 # Issues
 ### Something is already running on port `XXXX`, but I don't know what.
 Help!